fathieldeabas/ARK/README.md

  you can create a `.env` file and place it in the same directory as your `Dockerfile`.
 Docker will automatically read this file.

 ---
+## How to use

+Check this api for the swagger:-http://localhost:8000/docs/swagger-ui/

+### Don't forget register the taskes in django admin
+---

 ## Troubleshooting